TheArkive/ahk-pi/README.md

 For more info on how to setup multiple compilers with AHK Portable Installer, read more below in the <font color="red">Setting Up Ahk2Exe</font> section.

+If you are using Fully Portable Mode, then read more about this mode below.
+You can skip Ahk2Exe handler and AHK Launcher Tab sections, as these do not apply in Fully Portable Mode.

+Note that SHIFT + MButton and MButton hotkeys now apply when using `explorer.exe` file browser windows.
+If you are not using Fully Portable Mode this should have no significant effect, since there is no need to keep this script running unless you are changing settings, or implementing a new version of AHK into your system.
+Also these hotkeys don't natively do anything on `explorer.exe` file browser windows.

 ## Ahk2Exe Handler

 Advanced features in this module are currently under construction.
 Currently it will only open the Ahk2Exe window with the script name and icon pre filled.